 Last year, the City of Huntington Beach failed to get California Coastal Commission (CCC) approval for a change to its Local Coastal Program (LCP) to advance the Magnolia Tank Farm (MTF) residential and commercial development project.
-In February, The City correctly withdrew its application to the CCC.
-Unfortunately, the City plans to reapply for the LCP change later this year.
+In February, the City correctly withdrew its application to the CCC.
+Unfortunately, the City has reapplied for the LCP change, and the Coastal Commission will vote on it on July 10.

 In the meantime, the project proponents are pressuring the Coastal Commission with deceptive messaging in an attempt to win CCC approval.
 OC Coastkeeper and the environmental coalition opposing this flawed project are pushing back on this effort by highlighting the dangerous truth about it.